It’s important that you diversify your income with passive income. Doing so is an insurance against whatever life may through your way.

 - Beam is an online bank account that pays 2% interest but allows you to earn up to 4% through gamification.
 You can read my in-depth review of Beam right here.

 - CapitalONE 360 offers a savings account paying 1% with no games or balance limitations.
 This is where my family has done our primary banking for years.
 We’ve been very pleased and I can recommend CapitalONE without hesitation.
-Use this link to create your account and get up to $100 in bonus incentives.
+Use this link to create your account and each of us may get bonus incentives.

 - Depending on the amount of money you have to invest and your timeline to keep it invested, Certificates of Deposit (CD’s) are becoming popular again.
 Ally currently offers 2.75% interest for a CD with a 1-year term and no minimum investment.